abinit/abinit/doc/tutorial/eph4isotc.md

 {% dialog tests/tutorespfn/Input/teph4isotc_1.abi %}

-This (rather fast) step produces the **teph4isotc_1_DVDB** file that will be used in the next examples.
+This rather fast step produces the **teph4isotc_1_DVDB** file that will be used in the next examples.
 Executing:

 ```sh
 mrgdv info teph4isotc_1_DVDB
 ```

-shows that all the independent phonon perturbations are indeed available.
+shows that all the independent phonon perturbations are available.

 <!--
 As mentioned in the [introduction page for the EPH code](eph_intro), the DVDB file is needed to reconstruct